DataJuggler/TransparencyMaker/README.md

 # Note: In the above example, all pixels will be set to white, since greater than > is equal to > or equal to.

 # Normalizing An Image
-One of the uses of Transparency Maker is take an image that is grainy or pixelated, you can smooth out an area by setting all pixels in a range to a certain value.
+One of the uses of Transparency Maker is an image that is grainy or pixelated, you can smooth out an area by setting all pixels in a range to a certain value.

 Update<br/>